guidance-guarantee-programme/pension_guidance/content/making_money_last.md

 ##How long your money needs to last

 People are living longer.
 On average, people aged 55 today will live to their mid-to-late 80s.
 Around 1 in 10 men and 1 in 5 women will live to 100.
 (Source: the Office of National Statistics).
 Lifestyle choices and other factors could affect how long you live.

+^Use this [life expectancy calculator](http://visual.ons.gov.uk/how-long-will-my-pension-need-to-last/) to find out how long you might live.^

 It's important not to underestimate your own life expectancy.
 You’ll need to think about how to make the money you've got last for the rest of your lifetime.